wolfv6/keybrd/README.md

 -----------------------------
 A [minimal keybrd sketch](/tutorials/keybrd_1_breadboard/keybrd_1_breadboard.ino) is 40 lines of code for a 4-key keyboard.
+It scans a key matrix just like the big keyboards.
 The sketch is small because the keybrd library takes care of the low-level details.
 It runs the breadboard keyboard in this picture.